arjunmakesthings/p5.textToPoints/README.md

 - verAlignment: bertical alignment type, accepts all p5.textAlign modes, default is TOP.

-For example:
+For example (with values):

 `lettersToPoints = convertLetterToPoints("hello person", 10, height / 2, 3, 85);`

 ---

-**Step 3: Run through the declared array and draw.
-For example:**
+**Step 4: Now this array stores x & y coordinates.
+You can run your drawing transformations like this:**

 ```
   for (let i = 0; i < lettersToPoints.length; i++) {